moliveme/LeetCode/README.md

 Given a m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in grid.
 Did O(nm) and O(n + m)

+12. 12-smallest-letter-greater-than-target

+You are given an array of characters letters that is sorted in non-decreasing order, and a character target.
+There are at least two different characters in letters.

+Return the smallest character in letters that is lexicographically greater than target.
+If such a character does not exist, return the first character in letters.